Special Eckstein Hall Policies

 Simple rules to be a happy Eckstein Hall parking lot user

-- Eckstein Hall parking levels fill quickly.
-Arrive on campus with the expectation that you will park in your assigned lot on campus and walk to Eckstein Hall.
+Eckstein Hall parking levels fill quickly.
+Students should arrive on campus with the expectation that they will park in their assigned lot on campus and walk to Eckstein Hall.
 This guarantees a timely arrival for classes.

-- Church of the Gesu surface parking lot is NOT a Marquette Law School parking lot.
-If you park there at any time (day or night), you will be ticketed and possibly lose your Eckstein Hall parking privileges.
+Church of the Gesu surface parking lot J is NOT a Marquette Law School parking lot.
+Students who park there at any time (day or night), will be ticketed and possibly lose their Eckstein Hall parking privileges.

-- Complimentary weekend parking is available on both levels to the Law School community (only).
-Use your MUID to scan in (do NOT pull a ticket).
+Complimentary weekend parking is available on both levels only to the Law School community.
+Students can use their MUID to scan in (do NOT pull a ticket).